-Structure: arrangement of parts in a building to help it stand up

-Wright designed tall, thin columns to support the weight of the ceiling of the Johnson Wax Company's Great Workroom of the Johnson Wax Headquarters.
+Color Designers often use color to create feelings.
+Color has the power to energize, to calm, or create other emotions.
+At Fallingwater, Wright chose a color palette of creams, greens and reds that would mimic stone and plant life at the site, and yellow and orange textiles to enliven the space.
+Photo: Fallingwater Residence, Bear Run, Pennsylvania Credit: Jeffrey Neal at the English Wikipedia, CC BY-SA 3.0 , via Wikimedia Commons Structure: arrangement of parts in a building to help it stand up Wright designed tall, thin columns to support the weight of the ceiling of the Johnson Wax Company's Great Workroom of the Johnson Wax Headquarters.
 He was required to test one first - it successfully supported 60 tons, much more than the 12 tons required.
-These columns were referred to as "dendriforms" because of their tree-like appearance.
+These columns were referred to as "dendriforms" because of their tree-like appear- ance.
 The supporting pads on top were called lily pads.
 Photo: Construction site of S.C.
-Johnson Administration Building, Racine, Wisconsin Credit: WHi-1911
+Johnson Administration Building, Racine, WI Credit: WHi-1911

-Function: use of a building

-The Monona Terrace Ballroom is a large space of over 13,000 square feet, designed to accommodate a large event.
+Function: use of a building The Monona Terrace Ballroom is a large space of over 13,000 square feet, designed to accommodate a large event.
 Moveable walls can be pulled out to convert the large room to smaller ones.
 The result is a highly functional space that serves many different types of gatherings.

-Photo: Monona Terrace Community and Convention Center, Madison, Wisconsin

-Organic Architecture: buildings that are in harmony with, and drawing inspiration from, the environment

-Wright incorporated native materials and natural land features into his designs so that his buildings would "blend in" with their surroundings.
+Photo: Monona Terrace Community and Convention Center, Madison, Wisconsin Organic Architecture Wright incorporated native materials and natural land features into his designs so that his buildings would blend in with their surroundings.
+He gave his home a Welsh name," Taliesin," translated to mean Shining Brow.
+The name refers to the location of the house built into the hill instead of on top.
 Today's architects continue to practice "green" architecture by choosing materials and construction methods that are energy efficient and less harmful to the environment.

-Photo: Jacobs II Residence, Madison, Wisconsin
+Photo: Taliesin, Spring Green, Wisconsin Credit: Marykeiran at English Wikipedia., CC BY-SA 3.0 via Wikimedia Commons

 Pre-Visit Activity Reading a Building

 Students will be asked to look closely at Monona Terrace's architecture during their visit.
 In this activity, students practice observing details of another Frank Lloyd Wright-designed building.

 Objectives:

 - Students will understand that an architect makes choices about a building's materials, shapes, colors and textures. - Students will analyze and interpret Frank Lloyd Wright's specific choices to create an organic building, or one that is harmonious with the site.

-Observe and Describe

-Review the activity to prepare for discussion.
+Observe and Describe Review the activity to prepare for discussion.
 Print and disseminate the sheet marked "Student Handout."
-Allow the students several minutes to make observations and write their responses to the worksheet questions:

-Describe the natural features of this site in Pennsylvania.
+Allow the students several minutes to make observations and write their responses to the worksheet questions: Describe the natural features of this site in Pennsylvania.